 - if the contract is filed after conclusion, how the consumer can consult it;

-- the price of distance communication if the costs for using the technology for distance communication are calculated on a basis other than that of the service charge;
+- the price of distance communication if the costs for using distance communication technology are calculated on a basis other than a service-charge basis;

 - acceptance period of the offer, or the period for which the price will be honoured.